NIEHS/MOUSE_TRAP/README.md

 # NIEHS Neurobehavioral Circuits Group Code

-This repository houses various software tools and code developed for the Neurobehavioral Circuits Group.
+This repository houses various software tools and code developed for and by the Neurobehavioral Circuits Group.
 It currently includes:

 - [**File Converter**:](#file-converter) A multi-format file converter built with PyQt6.